Can a Garnishment on Court Deposits Be Cancelled in South Korea?

 Why Did the Deposit Become the Target of an Attachment?

 ※ This case is based on an actual matter handled by Atlas Legal.
-All parties have been anonymised (Company A, B, C, D, Church E, Temple F, G) and case numbers and property details have been omitted to protect client confidentiality.
+All parties have been anonymised as X, A, B, Y, and C, and case numbers and property details have been omitted to protect client confidentiality.

-The central issue was how far a third-party depositor’s liability extends under South Korean law.
-Company A deposited the security funds on behalf of Church E, thereby stepping into the shoes of a non-recourse mortgagor.
-Creditor B seized on this position to attach Company A’s withdrawal right and, in the principal proceedings, attempted a direct claim against Company A under Article 353 of the Civil Act.
-The South Korean court dismissed that claim, and the dismissal became final.
-With the preserved right conclusively extinguished, our team applied for cancellation of the provisional attachment — and prevailed.
+The central issue was how far the liability of a third-party depositor extends under South Korean law.
+By depositing the security funds on A’s behalf, X stepped into the position of a non-recourse mortgagor.
+Y seized on this to attach X’s right to withdraw the remaining deposit and, in the principal proceedings, attempted a direct damages claim against X under Article 353 of the Civil Act.
+The court dismissed that claim, and the dismissal became final.
+With no preserved right remaining, our team applied for cancellation of the provisional attachment on the ground of changed circumstances — and prevailed.

 1. What Is Provisional Attachment Cancellation Based on Changed Circumstances in South Korea?